Orem Criminal Defense Lawyer

 Common Criminal Cases Our Attorneys Handle in Orem, UT

-When your freedom and livelihood are threatened by an arrest, you should contact an experienced criminal defense attorney as early in the process as possible.
+When your freedom and livelihood are threatened by an arrest, you should contact an experienced criminal defense lawyer as early in the process as possible.
 Here are some common criminal cases that our firm has litigated for clients facing charges in the State of Utah.

 Drug Possession Charges

 The severity of drug possession offenses typically depends on the type of drugs the defendant possessed, and the quantity of drugs possessed.
-For example, if a defendant is accused of possessing a large quantity of unprescribed OxyContin, this offense would be treated differently than possessing large amounts of heroin.
+For example, should a defendant be accused of possessing a large quantity of unprescribed OxyContin, this offense would be treated differently than possessing large amounts of heroin.

 It is important to note that possessing a large number of drugs could even lead to criminal charges for trafficking.
-Trafficking offenses are especially severe because a defendant could face over a decade in prison if convicted of trafficking certain drugs.
+Trafficking offenses are especially severe because a defendant could face over a decade behind bars if convicted of trafficking certain drugs.
 Additionally, the possession of drug paraphernalia like needles or zip lock bags could also be used as evidence to support drug charges.

 Driving under the influence is a serious offense that can affect multiple aspects of a person’s life.
 For example, a defendant could have difficulty finding employment or may struggle to obtain a loan if they are convicted of a DUI offense.